VMatrix1900/draft-cats-method-analysis/draft-shi-cats-analysis-of-metric-distribution.md

 ~~~
 {: #fig-cats-fw title="CATS Functional Components"}

+# Overhead of Metric Distribution
+In the context of metric distribution for CATS, whether in a distributed or centralized architecture, one of the key considerations is the overhead involved in transferring metrics between the producers (C-SMA) and consumers (C-PS).
+This overhead can be defined by the following equation:

+Metric Distribution Overhead = Number of Producers × Number of Consumers × Distribution Frequency × Metric Size

 # Choice 1: Centralized versus Dencentralized

 ## Option 1: Centralized C-SMA + Centralized C-PS